-Research Interests: international relations theory, international law, international organization
+Research Interests: International law, human rights, international organization

 Bruce Cronin and Ian Hurd, The UN Security Council and the Politics of International Authority (Routledge, 2008)

 Observes how the growth of the political authority of the Council challenges the basic idea that states have legal autonomy over their domestic affairs.
 The individual essays survey the implications that flow from these developments in the crucial policy areas of: terrorism; economic sanctions; the prosecution of war crimes; human rights; humanitarian intervention; and the use of force.
 In each of these areas, the evidence shows a complex and fluid relation between state sovereignty, the power of the United Nations, and the politics of international legitimation.
 Demonstrating how world politics has come to accommodate the contradictory institutions of international authority and international anarchy, this book makes an important contribution to how we understand and study international organizations and international law.
 Written by leading experts in the field, this volume will be of strong interest to students and scholars of international relations, international organizations, international law and global governance.

 Bruce Cronin, Institutions for the Common Good: International Protection Regimes in International Society (Cambridge University Press, 2003).

 Bruce Cronin develops a theory that links international stability with progress in building a cohesive international order.
 He examines how states attempt to provide for international stability by creating International Protection Regimes–multilateral institutions designed to protect clearly defined classes of people within sovereign states.
 Cronin argues that, in the aftermath of major systemic changes, states try to create international orders by regulating the relationship between governments and their populations, particularly in newly formed and reorganized states.

 Bruce Cronin, Community Under Anarchy (Columbia University Press, 1999).